-Under the terms of our electoral agreement, since 1927, you have been able to stand for both the Labour & Co-operative Party at elections.
-14% of Labour Councillors in England, are now Labour & Co-operative, having secured the nomination of both parties to stand in a particular area.
+Under the terms of our electoral agreement with the Labour Party, candidates are able to stand for both the Labour & Co-operative Party at elections.
+The majority of councils in the country now have Labour & Co-operative Councillors, who have secured the nomination of both parties to stand in a particular area.

-As part of the programme, if selected for a Labour seat then your details will be forward to your local Co-op Party who make the decision about whether to endorse you.
+As part of the programme, if you are put on the Labour Party Panel or selected for a Labour seat or then your details will be forwarded to your local Co-operative Party who make the decision about whether to endorse you.
 If endorsed, you can officially call yourself a Labour & Co-operative Candidate, you can appear on the ballot paper as:

 and if elected, be officially known as a Labour & Co-operative Councillor.